Qosmio: X300 series

-Released on January 4, 2009, the Qosmio X300 models offered not only HD DVD reading capabilities but also writing capabilities in either 15GB or 30GB capacities.
+Released on January 4, 2009, the Qosmio X300 models offered not only HD DVD reading capabilities but also writing capabilities in either 15 gigabyte or 30 gigabyte capacities.
 External audio/video controls were also added to allow for one touch recording.
 A remote control is available to allow control within 20 feet of the laptop.
 The X305 is red with flames around its back.
 The X300 replaces the Satellite X200.